ibm-cloud-solutions/cloudbot/README.md

 ## Deploying to IBM Bluemix

-Before deploying your custom cloudbot to bluemix, you need to create a manifest.yml file with the properties you need for specific scripts.
+Before deploying your custom cloudbot to IBM Bluemix, you need to create a manifest.yml file with the properties you need for specific scripts.
 There is a sample manifest file with minimum required configuration, follow these instructions to customize and deploy a cloudbot to your IBM Bluemix account:

 1. Clone this repo and cd to the the folder where you have this repo.